Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Distribution superalgebras and double centralizers

 \section{Distribution superalgebras and double centralizers}

-As a consequence of Theorem \ref{thm Vust0}, The second equation of Theorem \ref{doublecentralizerin} has been already proved.
+As a consequence of Theorem \ref{thm Vust0}, The second equality of Theorem \ref{doublecentralizerin} has been already proved.
 In this section, we will accomplish the remaining proof of Theorem \ref{doublecentralizerin} by the same strategy as in \cite{BKl}.